tonethar/IGME-330-Spring-2020/weekly/week-02A-notes.md

 - add **Pause** and **Play** buttons
 - add a checkbox to control whether or not rectangles appear
 - create a `drawRectangle()` helper function
+- write code that "flings" rectangles onto the canvas when we click on it
 - "clean up" the code

 **\*\*We are not going to collect this, but it will really help you on Project 1, so you need to follow along - and here are some challenges for you:\*\***